Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/Views/ViewStack.md

 ### Dispose()

-Disposes this instance.Not using [IDisposable](#) to prevent other auto systems from kicking in.
+Disposes this instance.
+Not using [IDisposable](#) to prevent other auto systems from kicking in.